Above the line

 Financial auxiliaries (S.126)

-Auxiliary financial activities are ones closely related to financial intermediation but which are not financial intermediation themselves, such as the repackaging of funds, insurance broking and fund management.
-Financial auxiliaries therefore include insurance brokers and fund managers.
+Activities closely related to financial intermediation but that are not financial intermediation themselves, such as the repackaging of funds, insurance broking and fund management.
+Financial auxiliaries include insurance brokers and fund managers.

 Financial corporations (S.12)